 There are no better fast-talkers than Glaswegians, which makes the city a great venue for panto fun at Christmas.
 For the traditional panto experience, head to the King's Theatre, where classics such as Snow White, Cinderella and Jack and the Beanstalk will introduce the nippers to both frolicsome entertainment and fairy-tale archetypes.
 Meanwhile, the much-loved Citizens Theatre, the second oldest working theatre in the UK and a venue with a strong reputation for innovation and diversity, has refined its panto tradition into what they prefer to term a Christmas Show.

 Who would've thought it possible - a derelict farm revived, hundreds of pigs raised, a range of food products, numerous TV shows, a book, a butterfly house and a restaurant, all within seven years.
-The amount of work that has gone into Jimmy Doherty's farm since he bought it in 2003 is staggering, and still he builds and expands and adds.
+The amount of work that has gone into Jimmy Doherty's farm in Ipswich since he bought it in 2003 is staggering, and still he builds and expands and adds.
 Once you've arrived, checked out the farm shop and herb garden and had a snack in the Field Kitchen, head through into the heart of the farm via the "Nature Trail", where the fun really begins.
 Well-thought-through fun.
 With pigs.

 Over 400 wallow and stamp in knee-deep mud - their pens stretch into the distance and each of the rare-breed beauties has a good-sized plot to themselves.
 From the lookout point, kids can watch Essex pigs, Gloucestershire Old Spots and Saddlebacks, and if it's the right time of year, plenty of piglets run and jump and fight and squeal.
 There's more: Guinea pigs live in grand Lilliputian style in their village of brightly painted houses, and the pygmy goats and Jacob sheep are reliably curious about anyone who wanders close to their pens; ferrets peep out of hollowed-out logs, and on the chicken safari, rare-breed poultry frantically try to avoid the advances of curious toddlers.